rHomelab/LabBot-Cogs/README.md

 When suggesting changes, please [open an issue](https://github.com/rHomelab/LabBot-Cogs/issues/new/choose) so it can be reviewed by the team who can then suggest how and if the idea is to be implemented.

-When submitting changes, please [create a pull request](https://github.com/rHomelab/LabBot-Cogs/compare) targeting the master branch.
+When submitting changes, please [create a pull request](https://github.com/rHomelab/LabBot-Cogs/compare) targeting the main branch.